The log function

 - Set the exact / floating point option.

-In floating point mode the ln of any number is evaluated.
+In floating point mode the natural logarithm of any number is evaluated.

-In exact mode the ln of an integer is not evaluated because
+In exact mode the natural logarithm of an integer is not evaluated because

 to do so would result in an approximate number.